GeorgiKeranov/blog-cms/README.md

 # to your folder location, created earlier in step 7.
 # For example(windows) .addResourceLocations("file:///C:/ServerResources/");
 # For example(linux) .addResourceLocations("file:/home/{your account name}/ServerResources/");
-# Run application from SpringBoot file as java appliaction.
+# Run application from SpringBoot file as java application.
 # Now go to your database then roles table
 # and insert new row with role : ROLE_USER .
 # And you are ready, application is hosted on localhost:8080.